igorfloresdev/express-typescript-template/README.md

 <br>
 # Pre installed dependencies

-* dotenv - For enviroment files ( ⚠️ Do not forget to put .env and .env.development in .gitignore ⚠️ )
+* dotenv - For environment files ( ⚠️ Do not forget to put .env and .env.development in .gitignore ⚠️ )

+* dotenv-cli - To change the environment

 * eslint and prettier - For coding style